 Out and About

 The apartment lies within easy reach of bustling Upper Street but offers a sense of seclusion and tranquillity more akin to country living.
 Highbury Fields contain tennis courts, a playground and a swimming pool within Highbury Leisure Centre.
 Highbury Barn is just around the corner, with its wonderful butcher Godfrey’s, Bourne’s Fishmongers, Da Mario deli and the excellent original branch of La Fromagerie.
 Upper Street is home to an abundance of amenities, from Ottolenghi to Gail’s; the Almeida Theatre to The Old Red Lion Theatre & Pub.
-The award winning restaurants Trullo and Westerns Laundry are also a short walk away.
+The award-winning restaurants Trullo and Westerns Laundry are also a short walk away.

 There are further facilities at nearby Newington Green, including bakeries, a greengrocer, an Italian deli, a florist and a health-food shop, as well as numerous restaurants.
 King’s Cross and Coal Drops Yard are within easy reach, and the Regent’s Canal path at Angel is a short walk from the house.
 Dalston is also nearby, home to the famous Dusty Knuckle bakery and the bustling Ridley Road Market.

-Highbury Crescent joys excellent access to public transport.
+Highbury Crescent has excellent access to public transport.
 The Victoria Line at Highbury & Islington is a few minutes’ walk from the house; the Piccadilly Line is accessed via Holloway Road or Arsenal Station.
 Overground and CrossCountry services also run from Highbury & Islington to Kew, Richmond, Shoreditch and Moorgate.
 There are plenty of bus routes both into and out of the city.

 Tenure: Share of Freehold

 Lease Length: approx. 116 years